hyphaltip/htbda_perl_class/lectures/Intro_UNIX/1_UNIX.md

 * `find /shared/gen220 -name '*.gbk'` - find all the files that end in .gbk in the shared folder
 * `find . -name '
+* Some more tips on how to use find are [here](http://javarevisited.blogspot.com/2011/03/10-find-command-in-unix-examples-basic.html)
 ---
 #Compression